Ivi Adamou: 2017–21: Residencies and Jesus Christ Superstar

 At the 2021 Madame Figaro Awards, Adamou received the award for Musician of the Year for the third time.
 On 4 June 2021, Adamou released another collaboration with Stavento, titled "Gia Sena".
 In October 2021, Adamou was set to collaborate with Nikos Oikonomopoulos once again for a residency in Fantasia, along with Petros Iakovidis.
 Due to its success, the residency was extended and the three artists continued their appearances through 2022.

 2022–present: Diko Mou

 In March 2022, Adamou released the song "Agoraki Mou" – the song was written by Petros Iakovidis who previously worked with Adamou during their residency at Fantasia.
 She was also featured in Stelios Rokkos new album Anasa; they performed the song "Emeis" together.
 In June, she embarked on her Summer 2022 tour across Greece and Cyprus.
 Adamou was revealed to be returning for another residency in Vogue, continuing her appearances with Nikos Oikonomopoulos following their Fantasia residency.
 The residency made its premiered on 9 September 2022 and lasted until 30 October 2022.
 On 18 October 2022, she released another single titled "Rikse Me".
 Following the conclusion of the residency in Vogue, she started appearing in Box Athens with Dionisis Schinas.
-Her second studio album titled Diko Mou will be released on 28 November 2022.
+Her second studio album titled Diko Mou was released on 28 November 2022.